-Materiality measure Group Parent company Materiality for financial statements as a whole tement in the financial statements that, be expected to influence the economic decisions e materiality in determining the nature, timing and Materiality threshold £3,600,000 for the group audit, which is based on and represents approximately 4.9% of the group's underlying profit before tax. £10,600,000 for the parent company statutory audit, which is based on and represents 1% of the parent company's total assets.
-Significant judgements made by In determining materiality, we made the following significant judgements: In determining materiality, we made the following significant judgements: auditor in determining the materiality Underlying profit before tax is considered to be the most appropriate benchmark because this is a key performance measure used by the Directors to report to investors on the financial performance of the group.
+Materiality measure Group Parent company Materiality for financial statements as a whole We define materiality as the magnitude of misstat individually or in the aggregate, could reasonably of the users of these financial statements.
+We use extent of our audit work. be expected to influence the economic decisions Materiality threshold £3,600,000 for the group audit, which is based on and represents approximately 4.9% of the group's underlying profit before tax. £10,600,000 for the parent company statutory audit, which is based on and represents 1% of the parent company's total assets.
+Significant judgements made by In determining materiality, we made the following significant judgements: In determining materiality, we made the following significant judgements: auditor in determining the materiality • Underlying profit before tax is considered to be the most appropriate benchmark because this is a key performance measure used by the Directors to report to investors on the financial performance of the group.
 Total assets is considered to be the most appropriate benchmark as it reflects the parent company's status as a non-trading holding company.
 Materiality for the current period is higher than the level that we determined for the period ended 3 April 2021 to reflect the increase in the size of the group due to acquisitions and hence increased group profitability.
 Materiality for the current period is higher than the level that we determined for the period ended 3 April 2021 to primarily reflect the increased parent company asset base at period end.
-Performance materiality used to drive the extent of our testing s than materiality for the financial statements as a probability that the aggregate of uncorrected and or the financial statements as a whole.
-Performance materiality threshold £2,520,000, which is 70% of financial statement materiality. £7,420,000, which is 70% of financial statement materiality.
-Significant judgements made by auditor in determining In determining performance materiality, we considered the following significant matters in forming our judgements: In determining performance materiality, we considered the following significant matters in forming our judgements: the performance materiality • as there were a number of adjustments made to the financial statements in the prior period we reduced our performance materiality threshold from 75% to 70%; as there were a number of adjustments made to the financial statements in the prior period we reduced our performance materiality threshold from 75% to 70%; few significant control deficiencies have been identified in prior periods that would require a decrease in performance materiality; few significant control deficiencies have been identified in prior periods that would require a decrease in performance materiality; there have been no changes in senior management during the period; and there have been no changes in senior management during the period; and • there were no significant changes in business objectives/strategy. • there were no significant changes in business objectives/strategy.
+Performance materiality used to drive the extent of our testing We set performance materiality at an amount less whole to reduce to an appropriately low level the undetected misstatements exceeds materiality fo probability that the aggregate of uncorrected and Performance materiality threshold £2,520,000, which is 70% of financial statement materiality. £7,420,000, which is 70% of financial statement materiality.
+Significant judgements made by auditor in determining In determining performance materiality, we considered the following significant matters in forming our judgements: In determining performance materiality, we considered the following significant matters in forming our judgements: the performance materiality • as there were a number of adjustments made to the financial statements in the prior period we reduced our performance materiality threshold from 75% to 70%; • as there were a number of adjustments made to the financial statements in the prior period we reduced our performance materiality threshold from 75% to 70%; • few significant control deficiencies have been identified in prior periods that would require a decrease in performance materiality; few significant control deficiencies have been identified in prior periods that would require a decrease in performance materiality; there have been no changes in senior management during the period; and there have been no changes in senior management during the period; and • there were no significant changes in business objectives/strategy. there were no significant changes in business objectives/strategy.